Aggregating distribution forecasts from deep ensembles: Introduction

-While the arithmetic mean is a powerful and widely accepted method for aggregating single-valued point forecasts, the question how probabilistic forecasts should be combined is more involved and has been a focus of research interest in the literature on statistical forecasting \citep{Gneiting2013,Lichtendahl2013,PetropoulosEtAl2022}.
-We will focus on readily applicable aggregation methods for the combination of probabilistic forecasts from deep ensembles.
-A widely used approach is the linear aggregation of the forecast distributions, an approach that is often referred to as linear (opinion) pool (LP).
-In the context of deep ensembles, \citet{Lakshminarayanan2017} apply the LP and linearly combine density forecasts.
-An alternative is given by aggregating the forecast distributions on the scale of quantiles by linearly combining the corresponding quantile functions, an approach that is commonly referred to as Vincentization \citep[VI; see, for example,][]{Genest1992}.
+While the arithmetic mean is a powerful and widely accepted method for aggregating single-valued point forecasts, the question how probabilistic forecasts should be combined is more involved and has been a focus of research interest in the literature on statistical forecasting \citep{Gneiting2013,PetropoulosEtAl2022}.
+We will focus on readily applicable aggregation methods for the combination of probabilistic forecasts from DEs.
+A widely used approach is the linear aggregation of the forecast distributions, which is often referred to as linear (opinion) pool (LP).
+An alternative is given by aggregating the forecast distributions on the scale of quantiles by linearly combining the corresponding quantile functions, an approach that is commonly referred to as Vincentization \citep[VI; see, for example,][]{Genest1992} dating back to \citet{Vincent1912}.
+In particular, the LP and VI have been compared to each other coming from a theoretical perspective in \citet{Lichtendahl2013} and \citet{Busetti2017}, and from a practical perspective in an application of DEs for electricity price forecasting in \citet{Marcjasz2023}.

+In recent years, there has been a surge in interest in DEs in general, see \citet{Ganaie2022} and \citet{Mohammed2023} for overviews.
+In particular, DEs of distributional forecasts have been investigated in various studies, e.g., \citet{Lakshminarayanan2017} propose the LP in combination with parametric densities from a DE as alternative to Bayesian NNs, and \citet{Rahaman2020} investigate the uncertainty quantification properties of probabilistic DEs.
+Further, \citet{Fakoor2023} develop a VI framework for aggregating quantile regression models, e.g., based on DEs, using methods from deep learning.
+In contrast to their work, we focus only on DEs and full distributional forecasts, which can be defined arbitrarily.